 During the court hearing

-During the hearing, the prosecuting attorney presents the evidence that support reasonable grounds to fear injuries, damage to your property, publishing intimate image of you.
+During the hearing, the prosecuting attorney presents the evidence that support reasonable grounds to fear injuries, damage to your property, or publishing intimate image of you.

 These reasonable grounds need to be in effect at the hearing.